-This report constitutes the annual update to the Engineer's Report for the City of San Diego ("City") Newport Avenue Maintenance Assessment District for Fiscal Year ("FY") 2015 which provides updated information regarding the budget and factors that affect the assessment.
+This report constitutes the annual update to the Engineer's Report for the City of San Diego ("City") Newport Avenue Maintenance Assessment District for FY 2017 which provides updated information regarding the budget and factors that affect the assessment.
 This report relies on the assessment methodology and benefit analysis from the Engineer's Report prepared at the time of formation and approved by the property owners.
-The City Council pursuant to the provisions of the San Diego Maintenance Assessment District Procedural Ordinance of 1986 (the "Ordinance"), Landscaping and Lighting Act of 1972, Being Division 15, Part 2 of the Streets and Highways Code of the State of California, beginning with Section 22500 (the "1972 Act"), Article XIIID of the Constitution of the State of California ("Article XIIID"), the Proposition 218 Omnibus (Government Code Section 53750 and following) (the Implementation Act "Implementation Act"), and (the Ordinance, 1972 Act, Article XIIID and the Implementation Act are referred to collectively as the "Assessment Law") desires to levy and collect annual assessments against lots and parcels within the District in the fiscal year commencing July 1, 2014 and ending June 30, 2015 to pay for the operation, maintenance and servicing of landscaping, lighting, drainage and all appurtenant facilities.
-The assessment rates set for 2014/2015 as set forth in this Engineer's Report do not exceed the maximum rates established at the time the District was re-engineered, therefore, the City and the District are not required to go through a property owner ballot protest procedure in order to establish the 2014/2015 assessment rates.
+The City Council pursuant to the provisions of the San Diego Maintenance Assessment District Procedural Ordinance (being Division 2, Article 5, Chapter IV of the San Diego Municipal Code) (the "Ordinance"), applicable provisions of Article XIIID of the Constitution of the State of California ("Article XIIID") and provisions of the Proposition 218 Omnibus Implementation Act (Government Code Section 53750 and following) (the "Implementation Act) (the aforementioned provisions are hereinafter referred collectively as the "Assessment Law") desires to levy for the life of the District and collect annual assessments for FY 2017 against lots and parcels within the District to pay for the operation, maintenance and servicing of landscaping, lighting, drainage and all appurtenant facilities.
+The assessment rates set for FY 2017 as set forth in this Engineer's Report do not exceed the maximum rates established at the time the District was re-engineered, therefore, the City and the District are not required to go through a property owner ballot protest procedure as set forth under Section 4 of Article XIIID.